coopTilleuls/CoopTilleulsSyliusClickNCollectPlugin/README.md

 2. Select the products to order
 3. Select the collect location (e.g. the physical shop)
 4. Select an available time slot
-5. Pay online, or select in-store payment
+5. Pay online, or select in-store payment (Stripe and PayPal are also supported).
 6. Optional: a PIN is generated, you'll need it to retrieve the order
 7. Pick up your order at the shop during the selected time slot!
 Use the PIN code to unlock the box if appropriate.